Pelham-Lab/rhythmidia/README.md

 3. Race tube images can be .tif, .png, .jpg, .jpeg, or .svg

 ## Rhythmidia out of the Box
-1. The first time you open a new installation of the program, you will be prompted to select a working directory from which the program will by default get race tube images and to which the program will by default save data
+1. The first time you open a new installation of the program, you will be prompted to select a working directory from which the program will by default get race tube images and to which the program will by default save data<br />
     a.
-This can be changed later at any time.
+This can be changed later at any time.<br />
     b.
-You are not restricted to using this directory, it is purely for your convenience
+You are not restricted to using this directory, it is purely for your convenience<br />
 2. That’s it!
 You can start analyzing images immediately.

 ## Uploading and Analyzing an Image